Manhow/Portfolio/README.md

  * TRANSFORMER_REFERENCE: This is another global dictionary used to register transformer classes or functions.
 Similar to CALCER_REFERENCE, you can add new transformers to this dictionary using the register_transformer function, and create instances of registered transformers using the create_transformer function.

  * build_pipeline: This function takes a configuration dictionary and builds an sklearn pipeline according to this configuration.

+This code allows you to define how you calculate features and how you transform data using configuration dictionaries.
+This way, you can easily switch between different feature calculators and transformers without having to change the code that calculates or transforms data.
+All you need to do is change the configuration dictionary.